 The French, in particular, take vacationing very seriously, with a minimum of 15 consecutive days.
-The French have a long history of combining time off with time to rejuvenate.
-Now, almost two years into what appears to be an unending pandemic, many people are seeking getaways rooted in self-care —it’s called wellness tourism.
+There’s a long history in France of combining time off with time to rejuvenate.
+Now, almost three years into what appears to be an unending, though less scary, pandemic, many people are seeking getaways rooted in self-care.
+It’s called wellness tourism.

 Les Bains de Dorres have existed here since the Roman times and include two antique baths carved out of granite blocks to complement the old washhouse.
 These springs are naturally at 40°C (104°F.) Located near the village of Dorres, in Cerdagne, the historical experience is complemented by 180-degree views from the Canigou to Sierra del Cadi.
 Entry is priced at a mere 5,50 € per adult!
 Perhaps the French hot springs are both healthy and affordable!

 Les Bains de Saint-Thomas

 Les Bains de Saint-Thomas are located at an elevation and feature picturesque water basins and sweeping views of the mountains.
 The bathing area is a vast amphitheater made of stone which houses three hot, sulphureous water basins.
 Decked out with jacuzzis and jets, this destination also features three steam rooms, two hot tubs, and various treatment rooms.
 All-inclusive service, non?
 The cost per adult it 7 €.